How to Remove a Virus from a Hard Drive

 As soon as the virus code is executed, the virus can infect computers on the same network.
 In the process, it can steal, corrupt, or even destroy data.

-Computer viruses are known to:
+Computer viruses can:

 • Steal login credentials including passwords, emails, and usernames